Written by Shannon,

 If Xanax is being used to treat anxiety-related disorders, a much safer and equally effective natural alternative is therapy.
-The most effective, evidence-based therapeutic technique for anxiety disorders is Cognitive behavioral Therapy (CBT), in which individuals record, examine, and analyze their own feelings.
+The most effective, evidence-based therapeutic technique for anxiety disorders is cognitive behavioral therapy (CBT), in which individuals record, examine, and analyze their own thoughts, feelings, and behaviors to find more effective alternatives to engage with in the future.
 Over time, they build skills and develop better responses to stressful and anxiety-inducing stimuli.

-Using therapy in addition to medication for anxiety disorders is proven to give you a 60% better chance of recovery as opposed to just one treatment alone.
+Using therapy in addition to medication for anxiety disorders is proven to give you up to a 60% better chance of recovery as opposed to just one treatment alone.

-For short-term relief from feelings of anxiety, opt for natural alternatives such as self-care habits—eat healthy, nutritious foods and exercise regularly.
+For short-term relief from feelings of anxiety, opt for natural alternatives such as developing and maintaining helpful self-care habits, eating nutritious foods, and exercising regularly.
 Exercise helps release endorphins and increases the availability of neurotransmitters.
 It can also help support good sleep, which can simulate some of the sedative effects of Xanax.

-Additionally, if you are having trouble calming down without Xanax, mindfulness practices such as grounding and breathing exercises can help provide more immediate relief by bringing you back to the present moment.
+Additionally, if you are having trouble calming down without Xanax, mindfulness practices, such as grounding and breathing exercises, can help provide immediate relief by bringing you back to the present moment.